Bedroom Always Too Cold in the Winter and Too Hot in the Summer? A Mini Split Can Solve That Problem.

 Ductless mini splits use far less energy than traditional units because they transfer heat, or thermal energy, rather than creating it by burning fossil fuels.

-If you want to learn more about how these systems work, or if one is right for your Rochester, NY home, call or email us here at Airquip.
-Starting with a free consultation, we’ll help you finally get the comfort you deserve in your bedroom.
+If you want to learn more about how these systems work, or find out if one is right for your Rochester, NY home, give us a call.
+Starting with a free consultation, we’ll help you improve the comfort of your home.